ThreeDotsLabs/watermill/.repo-templates/pubsub/README.md

 This is Pub/Sub for the [Watermill](https://watermill.io/) project.

-All Pub/Sub implementations can be found in [https://watermill.io/docs/pub-sub-implementations/](https://watermill.io/docs/pub-sub-implementations/).
+All Pub/Sub implementations can be found at [https://watermill.io/pubsubs/](https://watermill.io/pubsubs/).

 Watermill is a Go library for working efficiently with message streams.
 It is intended for building event driven applications, enabling event sourcing, RPC over messages,